atlassian/react-beautiful-dnd/README.md

 - If you change the dimensions of any node, then it can cause the changed node as well as others to move at incorrect times.
 - If you remove the node that the user is dragging, then the drag will instantly end
 - If you change the dimension of the dragging node, then other things will not move out of the way at the correct time.

-#### Add a cursor style and block selection

-During a drag it is recommended that you add two styles to the body:

-1. `user-select: none;` and
-2. `cursor: grab;` (or whatever cursor you want to use while dragging)

-`user-select: none;` prevents the user drag from selecting text on the page as they drag.

-`cursor: [your desired cursor];` is needed because we apply `pointer-events: none;` to the dragging item.
-This prevents you setting your own cursor style on the Draggable directly based on `snapshot.isDragging` (see [`Draggable`](https://github.com/atlassian/react-beautiful-dnd#draggable)).

 #### Force focus after a transition between lists